tobiasqueck/ui5con2022/README.md

 </mvc:View>
 ```

-* of course, you could also do this without building blocks but since we have a well annotated OData service here, we can make use of the building block to do less coding even in a freestyle app.
+* of course, we could also do this without building blocks but since we have a well annotated OData service here, we can make use of the building block to do less coding even in a freestyle app.
 In this case, adding the `FilterBar` building blockgit to the view is all we needed to add agency and travel status as filters in the filter bar because these two fields are specified in the annotations of the entity.

 ## 4.Add Chart
 * to add a chart, we could use the FPM explorer again, however, for the `FilteBar` we just needed to copy the snippet for the building blocks, for the chart, we would also need to add chart specific annotations